deseven/firefox-quickllm/USAGE.md

 There are two ways to activate QuickLLM on any webpage:
 1. **Keyboard shortcut:** Press `Alt+Shift+I` (`⌘⇧I` on macOS), the shortcut could be changed in Firefox by going to the "Manage Your Extensions" page, pressing on the gear icon and selecting "Manage Extension Shortcuts".
 2. **Context menu:** Right-click and select "QuickLLM".
+3. **Extension window:** Click on the extension icon in the browser toolbar.

 ## Text Processing